Alan M. Garber, Provost

-Richard McCullough, Ph.D., is the Vice Provost for Research, working with the President and Provost to encourage, cultivate, and coordinate high impact academic research across all of Harvard’s schools and affiliated institutions.
+Richard McCullough, Ph.D., is the Vice Provost for Research and Professor of Materials Science and Engineering, working with the President and Provost to encourage, cultivate, and coordinate high impact academic research across all of Harvard's schools and affiliated institutions.
 The Office of the Vice Provost for Research (VPR), which Dr. McCullough leads, has broad responsibility and oversight for the review, development, and implementation of policies related to the organization and execution of academic research, especially in the sciences, and to aspects of the University's relations with foundations and industry.
 The office portfolio also specifically includes interdisciplinary research, and research funding.

 Led by Vice Provost McCullough, the Office of the VPR is particularly focused on removing barriers to collaboration, whether in University policies, or financial or administrative systems.
 Additionally, the Vice Provost for Research works with the President and Provost to foster and encourage entrepreneurship, whether by undergraduates, graduate students, or faculty members.